ttaranov/atlaskit-mk-2/docs/guides/13-how-to-document-components.md

 Examples are displayed in three different formats:

 - The examples modal which can be launched from the main docs page of a package.
 This is useful for quickly checking an example, and displays the other examples for the package in a sidebar of the modal.
+This examples is rendered in an iframe.
 - The explorer, which is a full page, and has dropdowns for both the examples within this package, as well as switching which package you are seeing the examples for.
+This examples is rendered in an iframe.
 - The 'isolated view', which renders the code for the example and nothing else.
 This allows you to look at the example without worrying other page elements may interfere with it.
 Some packages such as navigation may require looking at in an isolated view.

-The first two ways to view an example render the example within an iframe, and have buttons that will show the code for the file the example is pulled from.
-These two also contain a link to open the example in codesandbox, so it can be remixed and experimented upon.
-This also pulls in other files that the example uses.
+The modal and the explorer also contain links to view the file the example comes from, and to open the example in codesandboxer so it can be remixed.

-## The `docs/` folder
+## The docs/ folder

 When generating the website, we look at every `.js` file in the docs folder for a package, and make a page on the website that renders the export of that file.